majrblais/WESPAC-Transfer/3.0/README.md

 # WESP-AC Version 3.0 to 3.4 Data Transfer

+This repository contains a Python script designed to migrate data from WESP-AC version 3.0 to version 3.4.
+The script reads values from specified cells in the 1.1 version and writes them into the appropriate cells in version 3.4, handling both sheet-to-sheet and cross-sheet transfers.
+The mapping of cells has been carefully designed to accommodate changes between the versions.

+A password variable is available for customization, allowing you to change the password without manual input.
+Currently, the password is hardcoded, but the option to display a pop-up window for manual password entry is available if needed.

 ## Missing/Extra Data from 3.0 to 3.3/3.4
 - In version 3.2, **OF28** (Fish Access or Use) spans rows 151–154.
 In version 3.4, **OF28** (Anadromous Species Access or Use) is consolidated into rows 149–150.
 If either value from the consecutive rows in version 3.2 (e.g., rows 151 or 152) is 1, the corresponding row in version 3.4 (row 149) is set to 1.
 If neither value is 1, the row in version 3.4 is set to 0.
 This same logic applies to rows 153 and 154 in version 3.2, which are combined into row 150 in version 3.4.